syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/aws.md

 * Download and install the AWS Toolkit for Visual Studio, you can download the AWS toolkit from this [link](https://aws.amazon.com/visualstudio/).
 * The Toolkit can be installed from Tools/Extension and updates options in Visual Studio.

-## Refer to the following steps to convert HTML to PDF in AWS Lambda
+Refer to the following steps to convert HTML to PDF in AWS Lambda

 * Create an AWS Lambda function to convert HTML to PDF and publish it to AWS.
 * Invoke the AWS Lambda function in your main application using AWS SDKs.

 ## Steps to convert HTML to PDF in AWS Lambda

-1. Create a new AWS Lambda project as follows:
+1. Create a new AWS Lambda project as follows.
 ![Convert HTMLToPDF AWS Step1](htmlconversion_images/AWS1.png)

-2. Create a project name and select location.
+2. In configuration window, name the project and select Create.
 ![Convert HTMLToPDF AWS Step2](htmlconversion_images/AWS2.png)

 3. Select Blueprint as Empty Function and click Finish.